Parent Tick

 This whakataukī references the Tītoki tree, which, like our tamariki/rangatahi only blooms when the climate is right.

-Getting started on your home-schooling journey can be overwhelming and intimidating.
-Because you are going against the social norm of sending your tamariki/rangatahi to school, it can also feel like you’re alone, swimming against the current of popular opinion and what it is to be seen as ‘normal’.
-The good news is that there is a huge home-schooling community, that have been through what you are going through, and are happy to awhi and help!
+Getting started on your home-schooling journey can be overwhelming and intimidating, and because you're going against the "norm" of sending your tamariki/rangatahi to school, it can also feel like you’re alone, swimming against the current of popular opinion.

 I orea te tuatara ka puta ki waho | A problem is solved by continuing to find solutions

 Home-schooling families are paid a small allowance which is paid in bi-annual instalments.
-The amount for one child totals $743.00, with lesser amounts for each subsequent child.
-I am also aware of families paying themselves using Carer Support payments.
+The amount for one child totals $796.00, with lesser amounts for each subsequent child.
+I'm also aware of families paying themselves using carer support payments.

 E koekoe te kōkō, e ketekete te kākā, e kūkū te kererū | The parson bird chatters, the parrot gabbles, the wood pigeon coos (It takes all sorts to make a world/ variety is the spice of life).

-There are many different styles of home-schooling.
-The type you and your whānau choose depends on what works best for you and your tamariki/ rangatahi.
+There are many different styles of home-schooling that your whānau can choose from, depending on what works best for you and your tamariki/ rangatahi.

 The style of home-schooling you choose may evolve and change throughout your home-schooling journey, depending on what works for you and your child.